 The Cloths Online Shopping is a web-based application intended for online retailers.
 The main objective of this application is to make searching, viewing and selection of product easier.
 It contains a sophisticated search engine for users to search for products specific to their needs.
 The search engine provides an easy and convenient way to search for products where users can search for a product interactively and the searching engine would refine the products available based on the users inputs, the users can then view the complete specification of each product.
 In Cloths Online Shopping System if an intermediary service is present the process is called Electronic Commerce (e-commerce).

-Software Scope:
+Software Scope

-What is your product?
-Who is the target user?
-What problem is it solving?
+Product Description

 The project aims to develop Cloths Online Shopping System: A web-based electronic market to allow registered users to browse and make purchases on the web application’s inventory.
 This web application can be accessed by customers using their internet browser.
 The inventory of items for sale are stored in MYSQL.

-This project aims to create a suitable interface for registered customers to make direct purchases to the shop’s inventory as well as allow owners/admin to manage, record and handle sales, stocking, deliveries and shoppers.resistance against input errors made by users.
+This project aims to create a suitable interface for registered customers to make direct purchases to the shop’s inventory as well as allow owners/admin to manage, record and handle sales, stocking, deliveries and shoppers.

-Is there any similar system in the market?
-What are the strength and weakness of these systems?
-How will your system be different from them, with respect to the user's point of view?
+Project Constraints

+The project is given further constraints by “investors” to place additional focus on user friendliness and resistance against input errors made by users.

+Market Review

-Yes, there are many similar systems available in the market which can be easily find on the internet.
+There are many similar systems available in the market which can be easily find on the internet.
 Following Strength and the weakness can be considered for every online shopping system:

-Strength:

-Online shoppers save on gas.
-There are no parking hassles.
+Strengths:

+Online shoppers do not have to physically move to make purchases, thus incurring extra expenses such as vehicle gas and parking.

 Online shoppers rarely have to deal with aggressive salespeople.
-There are no annoying crowds.
+There are no crowds- They do not have to wait in long lines to check out.

 Many online retailers allow shoppers to post reviews about the products that they purchased.
-There are more choices for buying refurbished products.
+Customers are able to have secondhand reviews about products they are interested in.

-The stores are almost never closed.
-Shoppers can shop in their pajamas.
-They do not have to wait in long lines to check out.
+Online stores are almost never closed.
+Shoppers can shop anytime.

 Online sales representatives often receive more intensive product training than those at the local stores.